sanjeevbhusal/100-Days-Of-DevOps/kubernetes/ReadMe.md

 Replication Controller is a process used to monitor pods inside a cluster.
 Replication Controller makes sure that at any given point of time, x number of pods are always running in the cluster.
 There are multiple scenarios where replica controller helps.

 - **Saves Time:** If we want to deploy multiple copies of a pod, we can use replica controller to deploy all the pods with a single command.
+- **Ensures High availability:** Lets say we have 1 pod running in the cluster.
+If that pod goes down, our users will complain.
+Replica Controller automatically detects when the pod goes down and creates a replacement pod.
 - **Ensures Load Balancing:** Lets say we have 2 pods running for load balancing needs.
 If one the pod goes down, the load on remaining pod grows.
-Replica Controller automatically detects when the pod goes down and create a new pod as a replacement. -**Ensures High availability:** Lets say we have 1 pod running in the cluster.
-If that pod goes down, our users will complain.
-Replica Controller automatically detects when the pod goes down and creates a replacement pod.
+Replica Controller automatically detects when the pod goes down and create a new pod as a replacement.

   **Behaviour of a Replication Controller**

 When we apply a replication controller, it does following steps: